uniqush/uniqush-push/README.md

 - Q: But wait, how can I use it anyway?
 I mean, if my program wants to push something, I need to tell uniqush about this action.
-How can I communicate with uniqush-push?
+How can I communicate with uniqush?
 There must be some library so that I can use it in my program to talk with uniqush, right?
 - A: We are trying to make it easier. *uniqush-push* provides RESTful APIs.
 In other words, you talk with *uniqush-push* through HTTP protocol.
 As long as